The image shows a thumbnail from bot & salz for the blog post Buzzword Bakery and the topic of employer branding.

 Dissonance Disaster

-The dissonance disaster occurs when the statements and value propositions of the employer brand do not match those of the talent brand or when they are not (sufficiently) validated.
-If such a dissonance occurs, this can have serious consequences for recruitment efforts and employee satisfaction and can also have a negative impact on the general image of a company through public exposure, especially in social media.
+The “dissonance disaster” occurs when the employer brand’s messaging and value propositions do not align with those of the talent brand, or when they are not (sufficiently) validated.
+If such a dissonance occurs, it can have serious consequences for recruitment efforts and employee satisfaction and can also negatively impact a company’s overall image through public exposure, especially on social media.

-Such dissonances often arise when externally communicated campaigns paint an idealized picture that cannot be experienced in everyday working life.
-Companies should therefore ensure that promises such as "flat hierarchies" or "work-life balance" are not made because it is assumed that the target group expects them, but only if they are actually lived and kept.
-A good strategy is to create internal feedback mechanisms and weave their results into the development of external messages.
+Such discrepancies often arise when externally communicated campaigns paint an idealized picture that cannot be experienced in everyday work life.
+Therefore, companies should ensure that promises such as „flat hierarchies“ or „work-life balance“ are not made simply because it is assumed that the target audience expects them, but only when they are actually practiced and upheld.
+A good strategy is to establish internal feedback mechanisms and incorporate their results into the development of external messaging.
+Our case study in the Employer Branding for Freshfields.

 The courage to be authentic, transparency and an open ear for employees are key when it comes to avoiding dissonance and remaining credible in the long term.